 Most people who visit Bad Radkersburg most likely come to enjoy a stay at the spa outside the historic centre.
 Nevertheless, during several visits we have walked up and down most streets and alleys and become acquainted with idyllic Bad Radkersburg.
 Within the old fortress walls, which are partly well-visible, you will find a relatively […]

-If you are on your way through northwestern Styria, you should take the opportunity to visit the old historic centre of the small town with just over 3,400 inhabitants.
-Murau is beautifully situated in a valley that stretches in an east-west direction through northern Styria — surrounded by a typical alpine landscape on the south […]
+If you are on your way through northwestern Styria, you should visit the old historic centre of the small town with just over 3,400 inhabitants.
+Murau is beautifully situated in a valley that stretches east-west through northern Styria — surrounded by a typical alpine landscape on the south side of the main alpine ridge.
+The […]

 Although Graz is a relatively big city, most tourist sights and places of interest are located in the old town or within a short distance from the city centre.
 If you are arriving by car, just put it in a parking garage, as many of them are scattered around the city centre and do your […]